“EU education is anti-fake”

-Rome – How to report on the activities of the European Union in a correct way, equipping oneself with the essential tools to verify the news and at the same time recognize fake news and propaganda?
-This, according to the professor of International Law Marina Castellaneta, is one of the questions at the center of a training course of the European Parliament for young journalists.
+Rome – How can we accurately report on the European Union's activities, equipping ourselves with the essential tools to verify news and simultaneously recognize fake news and propaganda?
+This, according to International Law Professor Marina Castellaneta, is one of the questions at the heart of a European Parliament training course for young journalists.

 The teacher is the scientific director of the project, which kicks off this year with an edition scheduled for March 2, 3 and 4 in Rome at the Dire agency editorial office.